Gajar ka halwa

-Gajar ka halwa, also known as gajorer halwa, gajarno halwo, gajrela, gajar pak, and carrot pudding, is a sweet Indian dessert made by placing grated carrots in a pot containing a specific amount of water, milk, sugar, and cardamom and then cooking with ghee while stirring regularly.
+Gajar ka halwa, also known as gajorer halwa, gajarno halwo, gajar pak, and carrot pudding, is a type of halva, an Indian dessert, made by placing grated carrots in a pot containing a specific amount of water, milk, sugar, and cardamom and then cooking with ghee while stirring regularly.
 It is often served with a garnish of almonds and pistachios.
 The nuts and other items used are first sautéed in ghee, a type of clarified butter from the Indian subcontinent.
 It is generally served hot during the winter.

 The dessert is traditionally eaten during all of the festivals in the Indian subcontinent, mainly on the occasion of Diwali, Holi, Raksha Bandhan, and Eid.
 It is served hot during the winter.

-In July 2025, Gajar ka halwa was carried to the International Space Station (ISS) by Indian astronaut Shubhanshu Shukla as part of the Axiom Mission 4 (Ax-4).
-The dessert, specially formulated for space consumption by the Indian Space Research Organisation (ISRO) and the Defence Research and Development Organisation (DRDO), was shared with fellow astronauts during a cultural exchange event aboard the ISS.
-This marked one of the mission’s most memorable evenings and represented a symbolic gesture of India's culinary heritage in outer space.

 Description

 Gajar ka halwa is a combination of nuts, milk, sugar, khoya and ghee with grated carrots.
-Gajar ka halwa has a medium shelf life so it is now sometimes exported.
+It has a medium shelf life so it is now sometimes exported.

 At the time of festivals, many people prefer vegetarian dishes as well as desserts in their thali.
 Because of its low fat content, vegetarian characteristics, ease of making, medium shelf-life and taste, gajar ka halwa is a popular dessert all over India and often served at most festivals.

 Recipe and ingredients

 Gajar ka halwa originally contained carrots, milk and ghee but nowadays includes many other ingredients like mava (khoya).

 The main ingredients of gajar ka halwa are freshly grated carrots, milk, sugar, cardamom, khoya, and ghee.
 Being a combination of milk and carrots, it is known as milk flavored gajar ka halwa but in the other case, the combination of cream or mava (khoya) and carrot is described as mava flavored gajar ka halwa.
-For cooking gajar ka halwa, a cooker or kadai is usually preferred.
+For cooking, a cooker or kadai is usually preferred.
 Vasundhara Chauhan, writing for The Hindu, writes that gajar ka halwa should be slow-cooked and that using a pressure cooker spoils the dish.
 The carrots must be grated before cooking.